api3dao/old-api3-docs/docs/next/grp-developers/requesters-sponsors.md

 ## What is a Sponsor?

 Equally important is the term [sponsor](../concepts/sponsor.md).
-A sponsor is an entity such as yourself, an organization, etc.
+A sponsor is an entity such as yourself, an organization, etc. Sponsors create relationships between requesters and Airnodes.

+### Sponsor's Requester/Airnode Relationships
-As a sponsor you will use the address of an Ethereum account _(called a [`sponsorAddress`](../concepts/sponsor.md#sponsoraddress))_ to "sponsor a requester"  and then with the same `sponsorAddress` "derive a [`sponsorWallet`](../concepts/sponsor.md#sponsorwallet)" for an Airnode.
+As a sponsor you will use the address of an Ethereum account _(called a [`sponsorAddress`](../concepts/sponsor.md#sponsoraddress))_ from a digital wallet you own to "sponsor a requester"  and then with the same `sponsorAddress` "derive a [`sponsorWallet`](../concepts/sponsor.md#sponsorwallet)" for an Airnode.
 This action creates a relationship between a sponsor's requester and a particular Airnode.
 You do this because a sponsor is the entity that pays for the fulfillment of a request, the gas costs the Airnode will incur.
 These costs will be withdrawn from the `sponsorWallet` of the Airnode when the requester calls it.

-In the diagram below a sponsor uses a `sponsorAddress` to "derive a `sponsorWallet`" for a specific Airnode and then funds it.
-Then the sponsor uses the same sponsorAddress to "sponsor a requester".
+In the diagram below a sponsor uses a mnemonic to sponsor a requester with the Admin CLI.
+The CLI will use the default address of the mnemonic as the `sponsorAddress` for the sponsorship.
+Next the sponsor will derive a `sponsorWallet` for an Airnode using the same `sponsorAddress`.

 Because the requester was sponsored with the same `sponsorAddress` that was used to derive the `sponsorWallet` of the Airnode, the requester can now make requests of the Airnode.

 >![image](../assets/images/sponsor-overview.png)